 - 0: STARTGLYPHSTRING Start a sequence of glyph symbols.
-The glyphs symbols included in this sequence are defined in the subsequent commands until the next ENDGLYPHSTRING command. - 1: ENDGLYPHSTRING End a sequence of glyph symbols. - 2: STARTGLYPH Start a glyph.
-The glyph will be defined by the subsequent commands until the next ENDGLYPH command. - 3: ENDGLYPH End the current glyph definition. - 4: STARTPATH Start a new path to be drawn.
-The path is defined by the subsequent commands until the next ENDPATH command. - 5: ENDPATH End the current path. - 8: MOVETO Move the current drawing position. - 9: LINETO Draw a line from the current drawing position to the new position. - 10: CURVETO Draw a curve from the current drawing position to the new position.
-The curve shape is determined by two control points.
+The glyphs symbols included in this sequence are defined in the subsequent commands until the next ENDGLYPHSTRING command. - 1: STARTGLYPH Start a glyph.
+The glyph will be defined by the subsequent commands until the next ENDGLYPH command. - 2: STARTPATH Start a new path to be drawn.
+The path is defined by the subsequent commands until the next ENDPATH command. - 3: MOVETO Move the current drawing position. - 4: LINETO Draw a line from the current drawing position to the new position. - 5: CURVETO Draw a curve from the current drawing position to the new position.
+The curve shape is determined by two control points. - 6: ENDPATH End the current path. - 7: ENDGLYPH End the current glyph definition. - 8: ENDGLYPHSTRING End a sequence of glyph symbols.